2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 [RoninDojo is a privacy-focused node-in-a-box](https://wiki.ronindojo.io/en/home) that automates the deployment of Samurai Dojo and Whirlpool, with a dedicated Interface and plugins specifically designed for the Samurai ecosystem.

-The principle is simple: if you use Ashigaru Wallet (the Fork successor to Samurai Wallet following the arrest of its developers) or if you want to benefit from advanced privacy tools, RoninDojo is for you.
+The principle is simple: if you use Ashigaru Wallet (the Fork successor to Samurai Wallet, following the arrest of its developers) or if you want to benefit from advanced privacy tools, RoninDojo is for you.

 ![Image](assets/fr/071.webp)